HikaruEgashira/lm-suggester/_examples/README.md

-# reviewdog-converter Examples
+# llm-suggester Examples

-This directory contains examples demonstrating the usage of the reviewdog-converter library.
+This directory contains examples demonstrating the usage of the llm-suggester library.

 ## Usage